fggo/python/README.md

 ```

 ### Creating the Database
 Because Django stores most of the information related to a project in a database, we need to create a database that Django can work with.
 Create the database for the Learning Log project.
-SQLite is a database that runs off a single file
 ```
 python manage.py migrate